 According to McKinsey and Skift, Online Travel Agencies have highly variable cost structures, which allows them to respond quickly to any market downturns and preserve profitability better than other types of business in the travel industry.

-Also, as Max Starkov, hospitality and travel technology consultant says, the 1.5 years of shelter-at-home mandates in most of the world worked in OTAs favor, long term.
+Also, as Max Starkov, hospitality and travel technology consultant, says, the 1.5 years of shelter-at-home mandates in most of the world worked in OTA’s favor in the long term.
 Even late adopters started using online services for absolutely everything they needed and wanted.
-‘This “online planning and purchasing education” has created millions of converts and believers in online travel planning and booking, which will benefit the OTAs immensely’, concludes Starkov
+‘This “online planning and purchasing education” has created millions of converts and believers in online travel planning and booking, which will benefit the OTAs immensely,’ concludes Starkov.

 Losers